-1 Year 3 Years 5 Years 10 Years \$42 \$132 \$230 \$518
+1 Year 3 Years 5 Years 10 Years \$41 \$128 \$224 \$505

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 142% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 129% of the average value of its portfolio.

-Under normal circumstances, the Fund will invest at least 80% of its total assets in components of the Underlying Index.
+Under normal circumstances, the Fund will invest at least 80% of its net assets (plus borrowings for investment purposes) in instruments in its Underlying Index or in instruments that have economic characteristics similar to those in the Underlying Index.
 The Underlying Index is designed to measure the equity market performance of large cap companies that have increased their dividend payments over a period of ten years (subject to certain exceptions), which the Fund believes is a measure of a "quality" company.
-The Underlying

-Index is derived from the Russell 1000[©] Index, which is a free float-adjusted, market capitalization weighted index that utilizes a rules-based indexing methodology and includes approximately 1,000 of the largest companies in the Russell 3000[©] Index.
-The Russell 3000[©] Index represents approximately 98% of the investable U.S. equity market.
+The Underlying Index is derived from the Russell 1000® Index, which is a free float-adjusted, market capitalization weighted index that utilizes a rules-based indexing methodology and includes approximately 1,000 of the largest companies in the Russell 3000® Index.
+The Russell 3000® Index represents approximately 98% of the investable U.S. equity market.